 b1) Cancer smaller than 4 cm

 b2) Cancer larger than 4 cm

 Stage II: Cancer has started to spread beyond the cervix.
-Soft tissue near the cervix, cancer that has spread to the vaginal dome (vaginal cuff).
+Soft Tissue Sarcoma near the cervix, cancer that has spread to the vaginal dome (vaginal cuff).

 Stage III (locally advanced): The cancer has spread beyond the cervix and the following signs / symptoms have started to appear: